raysan5/raylib/README.md

 raylib could be useful for prototyping, tools development, graphic applications, embedded systems and education.

-NOTE for ADVENTURERS: raylib is a programming library to learn videogames programming; no fancy interface, no visual helpers, no auto-debugging... just coding in the most pure spartan-programmers way.
+NOTE for ADVENTURERS: raylib is a programming library to enjoy videogames programming; no fancy interface, no visual helpers, no auto-debugging... just coding in the most pure spartan-programmers way.
 Are you ready to learn?
 Jump to [code examples!](http://www.raylib.com/examples.html)